 CSS Research Projects

-- Stress management in burn out and exhaustion syndrome
+- Stress management, burn out and exhaustion

-- Mind and body medicine and care
+- Mind, body medicine and care

-Publications from CSS
+Some publications from CSS

 “Prevalence of mind and body exercises (MBE) in relation to demographics, self-rated health, and purchases of prescribed psychotropic drugs and analgesics”.
 Rådmark L, Magnusson Hanson LL, Bojner Horwitz E, Osika W. PLoS One.
 2017 Sep 15;12(9):e0184635. doi: 10.1371/journal.pone.0184635. eCollection 2017.

-“You can´t feel healthier than your caregiver” – The ripple effect of trust and empathy for patients and health care staff cultivated through cultural activities.
+“You can't feel healthier than your caregiver” – The ripple effect of trust and empathy for patients and health care staff cultivated through cultural activities.
 Grape Viding T, Osika W, Bojner Horwitz E. J of Nursing and Care.
 2017; 6:5.